kleinhob-cell/reference-guides/dev_playbook/dev_playbook_master.md

       5. **Security & Compliance**: Outline any security measures or compliance requirements.
       6. **Testing Expectations**: Describe required tests and coverage goals.
       7. **Documentation Needs**: Note any documentation or usage examples required.
+      8. **Acceptance Criteria**: Define clear, testable conditions for feature completion, including edge cases and non-functional requirements.
-      Follow this structure and be as specific as possible to ensure a
+      Follow this structure and be as specific as possible to ensure a comprehensive and actionable feature specification.
 - name: environment-verify
   description: Verify software/hardware environment and compare to baseline
   model: codellama13b